The Pre- Twinkle Book:

 Identify the height of the spike: you can mark it with a pen or nail vanish:

 “Cello rests on chest and the knees keep the cello from falling off.”

-Due to the weight of a cello, which is placed on a child’s chest, the child has a tendency to tens up or worse, to slouch backwards.
+Due to the weight of a cello, which is placed on a child’s chest, the child has a tendency to tense up or worse, to slouch backward.
 Also be aware of any twisting, which may be caused by the pegs in the neck.

 The child has to be relaxed but toned, soft in hands, balanced and breathing comfortably.